SLiV9/penne/README.md

 ### Views

 Function arguments other than pointers (see below), primitives and words are passed as a view.
-For arrays this means an array view is created and passed into the function.
+For arrays this means an array view (or "slice") is created and passed into the function.
 Array views remember the length of their array, which can be accessed with the length operation `|x|`.

 ```
 fn foo()